sammysun0711/openvino.genai/samples/cpp/rag_sample/README.md

 Install PostgreSQL, open pgAdmin 4 and create a user with password with the following guide: https://www.runoob.com/postgresql/windows-install-postgresql.html

-Libpqxx
+### Libpqxx

-The official C++ client API for PostgreSQL.
+'Official' C++ client library (language binding), built on top of C library.(BSD licence)

-Update the source code from https://github.com/jtv/libpqxx in deps\libpqxx: git submodule update --init
+Update the source code from https://github.com/jtv/libpqxx in deps\libpqxx

 Copy all the DLL files into the release folder like the DLL files of OpenVINO and tbb and openvino-genai.
 The DLL files locate in the installed PostgreSQL path like "C:\Program Files\PostgreSQL\16\bin"

 ## Install OpenVINO, VS2022 and Build this pipeline